Paying for School

 - Federal Stafford Loans: Students who did not borrow the annual federal loan amounts may have remaining loan eligibility for summer semester.
 Students will automatically be checked for remaining loan eligibility after registering for summer classes.

-- Parent Loan for Undergraduate Students (PLUS): Dependant undergraduate students who have received their maximum loan amounts or do not have remaining Stafford Loan eligibility may apply for the PLUS.
+- Parent Loan for Undergraduate Students (PLUS): Parents may apply for the PLUS to help their dependent undergraduate students who have received their maximum loan amounts or do not have remaining Stafford Loan eligibility.
 The application is located on our Financial Aid website.

 - Graduate PLUS: Graduate students who have received their maximum amount in loans or need additional funds can apply for the federal direct graduate/professional plus loan.
 The application is located on our Financial Aid website.